Constraints on ultralight axions, vector gauge bosons, and unparticles from geodetic and frame-dragging measurements: Introduction

 Exchange of scalar, pseudoscalar, vector, pseudovector unparticles can give rise to long range forces which are discussed in \cite{Liao:2007ic,Deshpande:2007mf,Adelberger:2006dh,Hunter:2013hza}.
 Unparticles can couple to energy stress tensor and mediate ungravity \cite{Goldberg:2007tt}.
 The unparticle coupling with Higgs, gauge bosons, and other SM particles are discussed in \cite{Kikuchi:2007qd,Chen:2007vv,Lu:2007mx,Greiner:2007hr,Davoudiasl:2007jr,Luo:2007bq,Neubert:2007kh,Bhattacharyya:2007pi,Delgado:2008gj}.
 Unparticle mediated long range force can also be tested from the perihelion precession of Mercury \cite{Das:2007cc}.
 Also, dark matter and dark energy can interact with unparticles which are discussed in \cite{Kikuchi:2007az,Chen:2009ui,Dai:2009mq,Jamil:2011iu,Abchouyeh:2021wey}.

-Axions, vector gauge bosons, unparticles can mediate long range forces and can change the precessional velocity of the gyroscope of GP-B satellite.
-The axions or the vector gauge bosons can also behave as a background oscillating dark matter field and when it interacts with the gyroscope, it can change the precession of the gyroscope.
-By comparing the geodetic and frame dragging drift rate obtained from the GR and GP-B results, we can put bounds on the coupling and mass of those particles.
+Axions, vector gauge bosons, and unparticles can mediate long range forces and contribute to the precessional velocity of the gyroscope of GP-B satellite within the experimental uncertainty limit.
+The axions, dark photons, vector gauge bosons, and unparticles can interact with the gyroscope and change the precession of the gyroscope.
+Using the GP-B results, we obtain bounds on the coupling and mass of these particles.

 The paper is organized as follows.
+In Sec.\ref{new} we calculate the fraction of polarized spins in the GP-B gyroscope to constrain spin dependent coupling.
 In Sec.\ref{sec2}, we consider axion mediated long range Yukawa type of potential between a visible sector and a dark sector.
 In Sec.\ref{sec3}, we discuss the interaction of the GP-B gyroscope with the background oscillating axionic dark matter field.
 In Sec.\ref{sec4}, we consider that the time dependent oscillating axionic field can interact with the nucleons of the gyroscope through the electric dipole moment operator and change its drift rate.
+The dark photon can also behave as a background oscillating dark matter field and can interact with the gyroscope's nucleons through electric and magnetic dipole moment operators which are discussed in Sec.\ref{sec6}.
 In Sec.\ref{sec5}, we discuss the mediation of $L_e-L_{\mu,\tau}$ type of gauge bosons which gives rise to long range force and changes the precession rate of the gyroscope.
-The hidden photon can also behave as a background oscillating dark matter field and can interact with the gyroscope's nucleons through electric and magnetic dipole moment operators which are discussed in Sec.\ref{sec6}.
-In Sec\ref{sec7}, we discuss the unparticle mediated long range force which can be constrained from the GP-B result.
+In Sec \ref{sec7}, we discuss the unparticle mediated long range force which can be constrained from the GP-B result.
 Finally, in Sec.\ref{sec8}, we discuss our results.

 We have used the natural system of units throughout the paper.